SergeyCherepiuk/ray-tracing-zig/README.md

 ## Current state

-Rendering several overlapping spheres (yes, these are spheres, not circles) painted in different colors.
-No source of light yet being added, so objects do not cast shadows.
+Rendering several illuminated spheres painted in different colors.

 Run the following command to generate an image: